 The team at Combs Waterkotte includes highly skilled Claycomo, MO assault defense attorneys who fight aggressively to dismantle the prosecution’s case.
 We don’t just defend—we protect your future in and around Claycomo, MO.

-Call (314) 900-HELP now or reach out online to schedule a free, confidential consultation with an assault defense lawyer in Claycomo, MO.
+Call (314) 900-HELP as soon as possible or contact us online for a free, confidential consultation with a Claycomo, MO assault defense lawyer ready to fight for you.

 Article Summary